NuVotifier/NuVotifier/docs/usage.md

 server's NuVotifier configurations to `true`.
 This will increase logging within your console.

+# Reloading NuVotifier

+For Bukkit and Bungee, you may reload NuVotifier through the `/nvreload` command in your console only - this command will not work in-game by design.
+Make sure to ensure that it completed correctly before assuming NuVotifier works!

 # Default Configurations

 If you find you have messed up NuVotifier beyond repair, you can grab a default